al6x/nim/nodem/readme.md

 For nodes working as both client and server simultaneously with nested, circular calls check `greeting_example`.

+While async is faster, and in some cases very much faster, in many cases it's not give much speed improvements and only adds more complexity.
+If in doubt, it's better to avoid it, and use it only for special cases, when you know that it's really needed.

 # Messaging example

 The underlying network transport provided by `nodem/anetm`, tiny Erlang-like networking messaging.
 It could be